-- Metal-bladed weapons (including axes, daggers, hatchets, knives, kunai, shuriken, swords, sword canes, and switch blades), regardless of sharpness, must remain sheathed at all times or else they will be forbidden.
+- Metal-bladed weapons (including axes, daggers, hatchets, knives, kunai, shuriken, swords, sword canes, and switch blades), regardless of sharpness, must remain sheathed or peace bonded at all times or else they will be forbidden.

 - Live ammunition firearms are not permitted.
 This includes those firearms that have no loaded ammunition or the firing bolt or pin removed.